rhd-gitops-example/services/automerge-example/README.md

 - In automerge-task.yaml,
   - replace `YOUR_DOCKER_HUB_ID` with your DockerHub id.
   - replace `YOUR_GHE` with your GitHub Enterprise domain.
+- In automerge-tt.yaml,
-- In automerge-tt.yaml, replace YOUR_TEKTON_SERVICE_ACCOUNT with the name of your ServiceAccount used by Tekton.
+  - replace `YOUR_TEKTON_SERVICE_ACCOUNT` with the name of your ServiceAccount used by Tekton.
+- In automerge-tb.yaml,
+  - replace `YOUR-GIT-USER-NAME` with your GitHub user name
+  - replace `YOUR-GIT-EMAIL` with the associated email address
+- In rbac.yaml,
+  - replace `YOUR_TEKTON_SERVICE_ACCOUNT` as per earlier
+  - replace `YOUR_NAMESPACE` with the namespace of your serviceaccount

 ### Apply configuration